 Votes cast by proxy or in person at the virtual Annual Meeting will be tabulated by the inspector of elections appointed for the virtual Annual Meeting and will determine whether or not a quorum is present.
 Where, as to any matter submitted to the stockholders for a vote, proxies are marked as abstentions (or stockholders appear in person but abstain from voting), such abstentions will be treated as shares that are present and entitled to vote for purposes of determining the presence of a quorum, but will not be treated as present and entitled to vote for any other purpose.
 If a broker indicates on the proxy that it does not have discretionary authority as to certain shares to vote on a particular matter and has not received instructions from the beneficial owner, which is known as a broker non-vote, such shares will also be considered present for purposes of a quorum, provided that the broker exercises discretionary authority on any other matter in the Proxy.
 A majority of the shares of stock issued, outstanding and entitled to vote at the Annual Meeting, present in person or represented by proxy, shall constitute a quorum at the virtual Annual Meeting.
 The election of Directors requires a plurality of the votes present and entitled to vote.
-Therefore, the three directors who receive the highest vote total will be elected.
+Therefore, the director who receives the highest vote total will be elected.
 Neither an abstention nor a withheld vote will affect the outcome of the election.
+The vote to amend the 2020 Stock Incentive Plan requires the affirmative vote of the holders of a majority of shares entitled to vote at the virtual Annual Meeting.
+If you abstain from voting or withhold your vote on either of these proposals, it will have the same effect as a vote against the proposals.
 The ratification of the appointment of Wipfli, LLP requires the affirmative vote of the holders of a majority of the votes cast at the virtual Annual Meeting.
 If you abstain or withhold your vote on these proposals, it will have no effect on the outcome of the proposal.